Kennethnovikov100/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute panic and stress.
 It allows you time to research, design, test, debug, document, update, deploy, maintain, etc. so that your code is clean, efficient, secure, scalable, well-documented, easy to maintain and extend.
 Planning also helps you estimate how long a task will take, allowing you and your team to better manage time and resources.

+# 2024-03-08
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
+It's more important to write clear, readable, and functional code initially.
+Only after identifying genuine bottlenecks through profiling should you concentrate on optimizing specific sections of your codebase.